PhilEZad/2nd-Semester-Exam/README.md

 # 2nd-Semester-Exam

-this repository contains the programming part of the first year examination.
+This repository contains the programming part of the first year examination.

 ## Guide for running the application

-unfortunaly it was a requirement to use the database provided by the school, therefore it will not be possible to even login to the system without physical access or a VPN connection to the schools network.
+Unfortunately, it was a requirement to use the database provided by the school, therefore it will not be possible to even login to the system without physical access or a VPN connection to the schools network.

 1. Make sure that you are connected to the EASV network.